kinfra/kinfra-logging/README.md

 ```

 It is incorrect to add to a context an element with a key that already present in the context.
-Execution of the following code with lead to an `IllegalStateException`:
+Execution of the following code with lead to an `IllegalArgumentException`:
 ```kotlin
 withLoggingContext("id", "foo") {
     withLoggingContext("id", "bar")